Common Bitcoin Myths Debunked: What You Need to Know

 • A decentralized network means no single entity controls it.

-• Countries like El Salvador adopted Bitcoin as legal tender.
+• Countries like El Salvador have adopted Bitcoin as legal tender.

 7. Bitcoin is Bad for the Environment